diovcharova/milestoneproject2/README.md

 * As a vegetarian, I would like to be able to easily find recipes, that do not involve foods I am intolerant to.

 ### UX based design
 Based on the user stories, I got a clearer idea of the required features on the website.
-As part of the design process, I developed a wireframe [See more.](.../assets/mockups&wireframes/Health helper wireframe.png) and a mockup [See more.](.../assets/mockups&wireframes/Health helper mockup.png).
+As part of the design process, I developed a wireframe, which can be viewed [here](https://github.com/diovcharova/milestoneproject2/blob/master/assets/mockups%26wireframes/Health%20helper%20wireframe.png), and a mockup, which can be viewed [here](https://github.com/diovcharova/milestoneproject2/blob/master/assets/mockups%26wireframes/Health%20helper%20mockup.png).

 ## Features

 ### Existing Features
-The header and footer in all pages are identical.
+The header and footer give a general structure to the website.
 The navbar is in the form of a dropdown menu and is always collpased.
 The footer consists of links to the different sections, as well as links to social media accounts.
 In the 'Our Story' section, there are cards with links to the three services provided, which appear horizontally on a medium to large screen.
 At smaller sized screens, they are displayed vertically after each other.
 Each section contains a form with a submit button, which, when pressed, triggers a call to the Spoonacular API.
 The results are displayed in the form of a list of links to recipes.
 The contact page is a form, which enables the user to contact the company more easily and is linked to EmailJS, which automatically sends the company an email whenever someone fills in the form.

 ### Features left to implement